Travelling in Bangladesh: survival of the fittest

 I wrote in my diary that night: "Bangladesh is like God vomiting people, and he has the worst flu imaginable.
-People in all directions, people, people, people. streams of people, hordes of people, moving fast, synchronised, chaotically, but forming lines and rows and parallells, depending on which direction they are moving.
+People in all directions, people, people, people.
+Streams of people, hordes of people, moving fast, synchronised, chaotically, but forming lines and rows and parallels, depending on which direction they are moving.
 Like a parade of ants working feverishly to get to their goal."

 Voices, sharp voices.

 Kitchensounds from the family across, cooking.
 Screaming children.

 A tiny beam of sunlight was visible through my broken shutters.
 It was filled with dust.

 I dressed myself as modestly as I could, covering my head properly, and walked out onto the street.

 It was still early morning and the air was very cold.
 I felt quite good, for the first time, thinking that I had started to find the flow, somehow, even though I could not say that I liked the flow particularly.
 The hardness of the people was so surprising to me- and I couldn't understand it until afterwards, as I got some perspective on life, poverty and crowdedness in that country.
 It was just not comparable to the lazy, tropical, smiling coconutfringed destinations I'd been to so far.